The Leadership Core of the Norman Army

 Administration and the New Order

 After the fighting, Norman nobles became the new sheriffs, justices, and bishops.
-They introduced feudalism, Norman French, and a new legal framework.
-The Domesday Book was made possible by the detailed knowledge that each noble had of his lands and tenants.
-The nobility’s role at Hastings was therefore not an isolated event but the beginning of a long process of transformation.
-Without their willingness to fight, administer, and settle permanently, William’s victory might have become a fleeting raid.
+They introduced feudalism, Norman French as the language of the court and government, and a new legal framework based on Norman customs.
+The Domesday Book was made possible by the detailed knowledge that each noble had of his lands and tenants, and the survey itself was a demonstration of the new order's efficiency and control.
+The nobility's role at Hastings was therefore not an isolated event but the beginning of a long process of transformation that reshaped every aspect of English life.

 Conclusion: The Norman Nobility as the Engine of Conquest

-For further reading, see the analysis of Norman tactics by the Battlefield Strategy Institute, the accounts of the Norman nobility in the Domesday Book project, and the archaeological evidence from the battlefield at English Heritage’s 1066 site.
+For further reading, see the analysis of Norman tactics by the Battlefield Strategy Institute, the accounts of the Norman nobility in the Domesday Book Project, the archaeological evidence from the battlefield at English Heritage's 1066 site, and a detailed study of Norman feudalism available at the History Extra resource.
+Additional insights into the specific families that benefited from the conquest can be found at British History Online.